AaronYeeeet/OCAtariWrappers/README.md

-# OCAtariWrappers
+# OCCAM-Wrappers

-This is the official repository for the paper _"Deep Reinforcement Learning via Object-Centric Attention"_.
+This is the official repository for the paper _[Deep Reinforcement Learning via Object-Centric Attention](https://arxiv.org/abs/2504.03024)_.

 This repository includes different wrappers to be used with [OCAtari](https://github.com/k4ntz/OC_Atari) to generate different object-centric masked input representations.